-The shop also stocks a wide range of organic dairy produce and poultry, locally baked breads and a range of chutneys, sauces and other complementary delicacies, as well as cakes etc. baked in the Coffee Shop next door.
+The shop stocks organic poultry and dairy produce, locally baked breads, vegetables and a range of chutneys, sauces and other complementary goodies.

 TripAdvisor Traveller Rating: